hazelcast/hazelcast/docs/design/jet/024-non-corruptible-snapshots.md

 9. Schedule next snapshot.

-Snapshotting uses alternating pair of maps `__jet.snapshot.<jobId>.<0 or 1>`: one contains the last successful snapshot, the other one contains the snapshot currently being performed (if any).
+Snapshotting uses alternating pair of maps `__jet.snapshot.<jobId>.<0 or 1>`: one contains the last successful snapshot, the other one contains the snapshot currently in progress (if any).
 They are selected using ongoing data map index.
 These maps also contain `SnapshotVerificationRecord`.